Transfer to a different course or programme

 Suspending your studies prior to transferring programme

 If you are required to suspend your studies prior to transferring programmes, you will stay on your original programme for the duration of your suspension.
 Nearer to your return, your faculty office will contact you to ask if you intend to return.
-If you do, your student record will be reactivated and you will be asked to register for the new academic year.
-Once you have done this the appropriate faculty will process your programme transfer at that time.
+If you do, your student record will be reactivated and your new faculty will process your programme transfer at that time.
 If you have any questions, contact the faculty that owns your new programme.

 Once the transfer process is complete, you will receive an email confirmation.